yatish2026/Data-Science-and-Machine-Learning-Capstone-Project/README.md

-# Data-Science-and-Machine-Learning-Capstone-Project
+# IBM-Data-Science-Capstone-Project
-Data Science and Machine Learning Capstone Project
+An IBM Data Science Cap Stone Project based on collecting SpaceX data and performing EDA and Data Visualization and build appropriate Machine Learning Models